prasad81/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Coursera - Reproducible Research: Peer Assessment 1

 ## Loading and preprocessing the data